 CAS calculators that have graphic, symbolic or programmable capabilities may be used in specified Mathematics examinations, provided the model has been approved.

-Scientific calculators may be used in specified examinations.
+You may use a scientific calculator in specified examinations.
 A scientific calculator does not have graphic, symbolic or programming capabilities.
 It does not have extended memory capable of storing text and/or symbols.

 Calculators may be used under the following conditions: